mhoban/rainbow_bridge/README.md

 Options for the lowest common ancestor (LCA) method of taxonomy refinement.

 The LCA method will selectively collapse BLAST assignments to their lowest common ancestor based on user-defined variability and certainty thresholds.
 This script first filters BLAST results according to minimum quality thresholds (percent identity: `--lca-pid`, query coverage: `--lca-qcov`, and e-value: `--lca-evalue`).
-For cases where ZOTU sequences return multiple matches to the same sequence ID, the matches are summarized by the best combination of match scores.
+For cases where there are multiple BLAST matches for the same sequence variant to the same NCBI sequence ID, the matches are summarized by the best combination of match scores.
 Then, results whose percent identity differs from the best result by more than a user-defined amount (`--lca-diff`) are discarded.
-Finally, ZOTUs with taxonomic assignments that are consistent across remaining BLAST results will receive species-level taxonomy.
-Otherwise, the taxonomy of that ZOTU will be collapsed to the lowest common ancestor of remaining BLAST results (if using NCBI taxonomy, the NCBI taxid for the common ancestor will also be retrieved).
-Two files are produced: a collapsed taxonomy table and an intermediate table retaining all ZOTUs passing minimum quality thresholds.
-The intermediate table may be useful in determining why particular ZOTUs were collapsed.
+Finally, sequence variants with taxonomic assignments that are consistent across remaining BLAST results will receive species-level taxonomy.
+Otherwise, the taxonomy of that sequence variant will be collapsed to the lowest common ancestor of remaining BLAST results (if using NCBI taxonomy, the NCBI taxid for the common ancestor will also be retrieved).
+Two files are produced: a collapsed taxonomy table and an intermediate table retaining all sequence variants passing minimum quality thresholds.
+The intermediate table may be useful in determining why particular variants were collapsed.

 #### LCA options